gimli-org/pyGIMLi/doc/community/contribute.md

 # How to contribute

 As an open-source project, pyGIMLi always welcomes contributions from the community.
-Here, we offer guidance for 4 different ways of contributing with increasing levels of required coding proficiency (A-D).
+Here, we offer guidance for four different ways of contributing with increasing levels of required coding proficiency (A-D).

 ## A. Submit a bug report